Hi, I'm

 About Me

-I love to build beautiful, functional things.
+I take a mixed-methods approach to understanding problems fully.
+I strive to build beautiful, functional things.

 Outside of work, you'll likely find me at my ceramics studio.